doc22940/aless.co/content/blog/typescript-compose/index.md

 I am far from the first person to say this: learning via Spaced Repetition System (SRS) feels like magic.

-SRS refers to a learning technique that typically involves flashcards.
+For the uninitiated, SRS refers to a learning technique that typically involves flashcards.
 It's been around since the sixties, but modern incarnations usually involve software (surprise!).
-One popular free web and iOS app, [Anki](https://ankiweb.net), allows users to build decks of flashcards.
-Users respond to the questions they've written, but here's the catch that makes it so effective: the app decides what material needs to be reviewed, and when.
-Fro our friend [Wikipedia](https://en.wikipedia.org/wiki/Spaced_repetition):
+One popular free web and iOS app, [Anki](https://ankiweb.net), allows users to build decks of flashcards and respond to the questions they've written.
+The feature that makes it so effective?
+The app decides what material needs to be reviewed, and when.
+From our friend [Wikipedia](https://en.wikipedia.org/wiki/Spaced_repetition):

 > Newly introduced and more difficult flashcards are shown more frequently while older and less difficult flashcards are shown less frequently in order to exploit the psychological spacing effect.

-What's the "psychological spacing effect", you say?
-It's basically the corollary of the cliché about how you won't be able to remember anything if you study by "cramming", bolstered by [science](https://journals.sagepub.com/doi/abs/10.1177/1745691616645770?icid=int.sj-abstract.similar-articles.3&journalCode=ppsa): reviewing learning materials at spaced intervals over time increases retention.
+The "psychological spacing effect" is basically the corollary of the cliché about how you won't be able to remember anything if you study by "cramming", bolstered by [science](https://journals.sagepub.com/doi/abs/10.1177/1745691616645770?icid=int.sj-abstract.similar-articles.3&journalCode=ppsa): reviewing learning materials at spaced intervals over time increases retention.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">wow <a href="https://t.co/wfX14Enz3H">https://t.co/wfX14Enz3H</a> really just tricked me into learning how to write regexes... just typed /^\$\d+\.\d\d$/ on the first shot like I was possessed</p>&mdash; alessia (@alessbell) <a href="https://twitter.com/alessbell/status/1157399657863090176?ref_src=twsrc%5Etfw">August 2, 2019</a></blockquote>

 ## /SRS.(rb|js|rs)/